 Given the forthcoming finalisation and endorsement of the CMP, Council has brought forward the finalisation of the Coastal Planning Risk Clause to align with the CMP.
 This will empower Council to consider coastal risk in the most timely manner.

-Strategic Direction Delivery Program 2022-2026 Thriving and safe place to live Program to develop and implement Council's key planning documents
+Strategic Direction Delivery Program 2022-2026 Program to develop and implement Council's key planning documents

 There are no additional identified financial resource implications identified for the endorsement of the planning proposal.